A Doctor in Spite of Himself

 Molière’s classic comedy comes to uproarious new life in a clever and contemporary adaptation from one of Berkeley Rep’s favorite artists.
 Steven Epp delighted audiences as Figaro and The Miser—now he’s back with A Doctor in Spite of Himself.
 The traditional story of a girl feigning illness to avoid an unwanted wedding erupts into hilarity when Epp decides to play doctor.
 In a pitch-perfect production punctuated with live music, this ridiculous physician proves that love and laughter remain life’s best medicine.

-Steven Epp · Co-Adapter
+Steven Epp · Co-Adaptor

-Christopher Bayes · Co-Adapter / Director
+Christopher Bayes · Co-Adaptor / Director

 Aaron Halva · Composer / Music Director

 Kristin Fiebig · Costume Design

 Yi Zhao · Lighting Design

 Ken Goodwin · Sound Design

 Tara Rubin Casting · Casting

 Jen Wineman · Assistant Director